Posts Tagged ‘Rolfing’

 Everybody needs help.
-As a quick reference to the people and places we go to get ourselves taken care of, or have heard great things about from trusted sources, we offer you this list.
-We are so grateful to have these excellent practitioners to turn to, and always interested to hear who you go to…
+We offer this list as a quick reference to the people and places we go to receive care, or have heard great things about from trusted sources.
+We are so grateful to have these excellent practitioners to turn to, and always interested to hear who you go to when you need it!…

 The Rolf Pelvic Lift is a classic piece of self-care.
 I often recommend this for people, usually with more emphasis on allowing the weight of the body to pour through the feet into the table and a lot more cues about letting your butt kind of go along for the ride, but if we have…